John Stoltenberg: Education and career

 Stoltenberg studied philosophy, focusing on the philosophy of religion.
 He holds a Master of Divinity from Union Theological Seminary and a Master of Fine Arts in Theatre Arts from Columbia University School of the Arts.
 In undergraduate and graduate school, he began writing, producing, directing, and acting in plays.
 Upon graduation, he became the writer-in-residence and administrative director for the influential experimental theater company The Open Theater, whose artistic director was Joseph Chaikin.
 Meanwhile, Stoltenberg's own plays were produced off-Broadway, and he won a New York State Arts Council grant to be a playwright.

 In the 1980s, John began his career as a magazine editor.
 He worked as the managing editor at Essence, Working Woman, Lear's, and later AARP: The Magazine.
-Stoltenberg currently serves as executive editor and Communications Advisor for DC Metro Theater Arts, where he publishes theater reviews, interviews, and essays about live theater in Washington, D.C.
+Stoltenberg serves as executive editor and Communications Advisor for DC Metro Theater Arts, where he publishes theater reviews, interviews, and essays about live theater in Washington, D.C.
 In 2015, John produced a one-woman play titled Aftermath, which was an edited version of an unpublished essay by Andrea Dworkin.
 It was edited and directed for the stage by Adam Thorburn.

 Writings

 Stoltenberg has written many essays and speeches, as well as a novel, reflecting his pro-feminist sexual politics.
 Several appeared in the book For Men Against Sexism: A Book of Readings (1977): "Refusing to Be a Man", "Toward Gender Justice", and "Eroticism and Violence in the Father-Son Relationship".

 In 1989, he published a collection of his essays, Refusing to Be a Man: Essays on Sex and Justice.
 Lesbian author Rita Mae Brown stated the book carefully identifies the process by which male identification "affects and distorts men's most intimate capacities."
 This was followed in 1993 by a second collection The End of Manhood: A Book for Men of Conscience.

-In 2013, he published the novel, GONERZ.
+In 2013, he published the novel GONERZ.
 He has stated the writings of Andrea Dworkin have been the inspiration for his own and he dedicated all three books to her.
 His work is included in several anthologies including Feminism and Men: Reconstructing Gender Relations and The New Politics of Masculinity: Men, Power and Resistance.
 Stoltenberg has been credited with the quote: "Pornography tells lies about women.
 But pornography tells the truth about men."